-The Series 2025 Bonds are being issued for the purpose of providing moneys to (i) finance and/or reimburse the District for certain costs of improvements to the Wastewater System of the District, (ii) together with certain other available funds, refund all of the District's outstanding Wastewater System Revenue Refunding Bonds, Series 2015A-1, and (iii) pay costs of issuance of the Series 2025 Bonds, as described herein.
+The Series 2025 Bonds are being issued for the purpose of providing moneys to (i) finance and/or reimburse the District for certain costs of improvements to the Water System of the District, (ii) together with certain other available funds, refund a portion of certain Series of the District's outstanding Water System revenue bonds, and (iii) pay costs of issuance of the Series 2025 Bonds, as described herein.
 See "PLAN OF FINANCE."

-The Series 2025 Bonds are special limited obligations of the District, payable solely from and secured by a pledge of Adjusted Net Wastewater Revenues generally consist of the District's Wastewater Revenues (adjusted for deposits to and withdrawals from the Rate Stabilization Fund) remaining after the payment of all Wastewater Operation and Maintenance Costs.
-The Series 2025 Bonds are being issued on parity with the District's Wastewater System Revenue Bonds and Parity Debt heretofore or hereafter incurred, as more fully described herein.
-The District also operates a Water System.
-The Series 2025 Bonds are not payable from or secured by the revenues of the Water System of the District.
+The Series 2025 Bonds are special limited obligations of the District, payable solely from and secured by a pledge of Adjusted Net Water Revenues as more fully described herein.
+Adjusted Net Water Revenues generally consist of the District's Water Revenues (adjusted for deposits to and withdrawals from the Rate Stabilization Fund) remaining after the payment of all Water Operation and Maintenance Costs.
+The Series 2025 Bonds are being issued on parity with the District's Water System Revenue Bonds and Parity Debt heretofore or hereafter incurred, as more fully described herein.
+The District also operates a Wastewater System.
+The Series 2025 Bonds are not payable from or secured by the revenues of the Wastewater System of the District.
 Neither the full faith and credit nor the taxing power of the District is pledged to the payment of the Series 2025 Bonds or the interest thereon.